Boxtale/boxtal-connect-woocommerce/src/readme.txt

 == FAQ ==

 = Is a SSL certificate required? =
-Boxtal plugin can function without one just fine.
+Boxtal Connect can function without one just fine.
 However, for your peace of mind and that of your customers, we strongly recommend that you have an SSL certificate that secures the access to your site.

-= Is Boxtal Connect free ? =
+= Is Boxtal Connect free? =
 Boxtal Connect by Boxtal is a free non-binding solution.

 == Screenshots ==